 The Theatiki Fife & Drum Corps opened the Graham House Civil War Exhibit on Saturday, June 8, 2019, with the raising of an 1869 U.S. flag by Steve Gross, the 2019 Momence Citizen of the Year, and the playing of the patriotic anthem "Chester".
-See below for the video of the event.

 Click on the link above for the 2019 dates.

 Come see the display celebrating the iconic Conrad Bakery set up in the Graham House kitchen during Glad Fest - Friday, August 9th from 1-4pm and Saturday, August 10th from Noon-3pm.

 Who We Are

 The Graham Historical House, located at 117 N. Dixie Highway, is a special attraction to residents and visitors who appreciate the preservation of our community's past.
 Please take some time to peruse this site for Graham House information, as well as collections of Momence history that you won't find anywhere else in one place!